jieggii/puffy/README.md

 ## Uninstallation
 Puffy can be easily uninstalled using `uninstall.sh` script.
 Just run it.
-It will remove all puffy files, including its config and systemd service file if you agree in interactive prompt
+It will remove all puffy files, including its config and systemd service file if you agree in the interactive prompt

 ## Usage
 ### Step 1: Configuration